openjs-foundation/cross-project-council/proposals/stage-3/CPC_CHARTER/CPC-CHARTER.md

 * Mediating technical conflicts between Collaborators.

-Not withstanding the above, the Projects and the entire technical community will follow any processes as may be specified by the Board relating to the intake and license compliance review of contributions, including the OpenJS Foundation IP Policy.
+Notwithstanding the above, the Projects and the entire technical community will follow any processes as may be specified by the Board relating to the intake and license compliance review of contributions, including the OpenJS Foundation IP Policy.

 ## Section 7.
 Elections

-Leadership roles in OpenJS Foundation will be peer elected representatives of the community.
+Leadership roles in OpenJS Foundation will be peer-elected representatives of the community.

 For election of persons (such as the CPC Chairperson), a multiple-candidate